-87.3.2 Interstate travel for students undertaking Statement of Attainment, Certificate and Enabling Courses

-Fares Allowance cannot be approved for students undertaking Statement of Attainment, certificate and enabling courses who choose to study interstate, except in the following circumstances:
+87.3.2 Interstate travel for students undertaking Statement of Attainment, Certificate and Enabling Courses Fares Allowance cannot be approved for students undertaking Statement of Attainment, certificate and enabling courses who choose to study interstate, except in the following circumstances:

-- interstate travel is more cost effective than intrastate, or - the student is participating in the Indigenous Youth Mobility Programme (IYMP) and has been offered a placement at an interstate location, or - both of the following apply: - a similar course in the particular field of study is not available in the student's home state or territory, and - the institution has applied to DSS for, and has been granted an exemption from this interstate travel rule.
+• interstate travel is more cost effective than intrastate; or both of the following apply:

+• the student is participating in the Indigenous Youth Mobility Program (IYMP) and has been offered a placement at an interstate location; or

+$\circ\;$ a similar course in the particular field of study is not available in the student's home state or territory; and

+${\odot}\,$ the institution has applied to DEEWR for, and has been granted an exemption from this interstate travel rule.

-In such cases, the student may be approved to travel to the nearest most cost-effective interstate location; or if the student is participating in the Indigenous Youth Leadership Programme (IYLP) or IYMP or has been awarded a scholarship to an independent boarding school in accordance with 35.1, to the location where the student has been offered a placement.
+In such cases, the student may be approved to travel to the nearest most cost-effective interstate location; or if the student is participating in the Indigenous Youth Leadership Program (IYLP) or IYMP or has been awarded a scholarship to an independent boarding school in accordance with 35.1, to the location where the student has been offered a placement.